EduID-Mobile/Architecture-and-Requirements/version2/01-use-cases.md

 - faster time to market because of a simple and edu-ID App independent authorization scheme.

 - support of multiple endpoints from within a single app

+The edu-ID Mobile App would also eliminate the need for alternative authentication schemes or special platform extensions.
+This simplifies the app maintenance process and reduces resource requirements.
+The now free resources can be used for other educational innovations.